In keeping up with the word of the year: Experiment! I have another way to get you going for the month of March!

 I am sure that everyone on the planet remembers where they were and what they did the morning of September 11th, 2001.
 We couldn’t believe what we were seeing and felt helpless standing in front of a television wondering what happened.
 The rules had changed!
 War was not being fought in a battlefield with two parties wearing distinctive clothing.

 I remember clearly that morning and like so many others, it completely changed my life.

 Continue reading “September 11th: 45 minutes that changed my life”

 I’ve been a Quilt shop owner for twelve years.
 I have seen many customers walk into the shop and I have also seen many outside of my shop.
-I have been through so many experiences, and as I was closing up the shop I had many goodbye lunches and dinners with my quilting friends and customers.
-I have been asked to share a few of my stories and through all the conversations many replied that there should be a Quilt Shop Etiquette guide to help people figure out the does and don’ts with quilt shop owners.
+Having been through so many experiences, and closing up the shop, I had many goodbye lunches and dinners with my quilting friends and customers.
+They’ve all asked me to share a few of my stories and through all the conversations many replied that there should be a Quilt Shop Etiquette guide to help people figure out the does and don’ts with quilt shop owners.
 Continue reading “QUILT SHOP ETIQUETTE”